GrigorTopchyan/github-analytics/README.md

 ## Github Analytics

-The URL for the application is `http://localhost:3000/`
+The URL for the application is `http://localhost:3000/
+* username: admin
+* password: qwerty12345